The center of the asymptotic Hecke category and unipotent character sheaves: The types and

-\item In the case \Autoref{itemd} in type $H$ we had two possible categorifications.
-The $S$-matrix in the the second options returns nearly $S_B$, we only need to replace $[2]=\varphi$ by $\varphi^{-1}=\frac{1-\sqrt{5}}{2}$.
-We call this modified $S$-matrix $S_{F'}$.
-The Fourier matrix in all of these cases as seen in \cite{brouemalle93} however is $S_B$.
+\item In the cases (D) in type $H_3,H_4$ we had two possible categorifications.
+The $S$-matrix will either be $S_{\mathcal{F}}$, or a variant of it, where we replace $[2]=\varphi$ by $\varphi^{-1}=\frac{1-\sqrt{5}}{2}$.
+We call this modified $S$-matrix $S_{\mathcal{F}'}$.
+In \cite[Equation 7.3]{brouemalle93} all Fourier matrices associated to these cases in type $H_3,H_4$ are of the form $S_{\mathcal{F}}$.
 If \Autoref{lusztig_conjecture} is true we therefore expect to never see the second option.

-\item In the case \Autoref{itemc} in type $H$ we again had two possible categorifications, namely the category of $\ZZ/2\ZZ$-graded vector spaces, either with trivial or non-trivial twist.
+\item In the case (C) in type $H_3,H_4$ we again had two possible categorifications, namely the category of $\ZZ/2\ZZ$-graded vector spaces, either with trivial or non-trivial twist.
 The possible normalized $S$-matrices are However, if \Autoref{lusztig_conjecture} holds the Fourier matrix as computed by \cite{brouemalle93} is the second option, i.e. the same as in the exceptional cases of type $E_7$ and $E_8$, see \Autoref{cor_e78}.